 |80F||2 hrs 30 min||3 hrs 30 min before baking|

 |85F||2 hrs 10 min||3 hrs 10 min before baking|

 |85F, Quick Pizza Variation||1 hr 10 min||no refrigerator time|

 Shape the crusts.
 Sprinkle semolina (or flour) over a 12-inch round piece of parchment, leaving the outer portion of the circle bare.
-We find baking on parchment helps keep the oven free of burnt semolina and dripped toppings.
+(Baking on parchment helps keep the oven free of burnt semolina and dripped toppings.)

 Keep the crust not being working on covered.
 Place a dough ball seam side down in the semolina, and with oiled fingertips tap the dough down to form a disc.
 Gently stretch the dough into shape, leaving a thicker rim at the edge and focusing on stretching rather than pressing down.
 This can be done either by stretching with oiled fingers from the top of the dough, or by sliding the underside of the dough over the backs of floured hands and stretching gently from side to side.
 When finished, cover the shaped crust and move to the other pizza.

 Top and bake the pizzas.
 If desired, cover the crusts and allow to proof for 30 minutes in order to create the most open crumb possible in the border of the pizzas (this is optional, but is built into the timetable).
 Add toppings and bake on the pizza stone for 7-10 minutes, using a peel or the back of a sheet pan to transfer the pizzas to the oven.
 About half way through the baking, rotate the pizzas to promote even browning and slide out the parchment so the pizza finishes baking directly on the stone.

 This method creates a warmer dough that is ready to bake in just two hours.
 The flavor is still good, though not as rich and fully developed as the mix-ahead version.
 With flavorful toppings the pizzas are delicious.